Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos-spark_3-1_2-12/docs/quick-start.md

   Alternatively, you can use the
   [use Azure Cosmos DB Emulator](https://docs.microsoft.com/azure/cosmos-db/local-emulator) for development and testing.
 - [Azure Databricks](https://docs.microsoft.com/azure/databricks/release-notes/runtime/8.0)
-  Runtime 8.0 with Spark 3.1.1.
+  Runtime 9.1 LTS with Spark 3.1.2.
 - (Optional) [SLF4J binding](https://www.slf4j.org/manual.html) is used to associate a
   specific logging framework with SLF4J.

 SLF4J is only needed if you plan to use logging, please also download an SLF4J binding which will link the SLF4J API with the logging implementation of your choice.
 See the [SLF4J user manual](https://www.slf4j.org/manual.html) for more information.

-Install Cosmos DB Spark Connector, in your spark Cluster [azure-cosmos-spark_3-1_2-12-4.3.1.jar](https://search.maven.org/artifact/com.azure.cosmos.spark/azure-cosmos-spark_3-1_2-12/4.3.1/jar)
+Install Cosmos DB Spark Connector, in your spark Cluster [azure-cosmos-spark_3-1_2-12-4.5.2.jar](https://search.maven.org/artifact/com.azure.cosmos.spark/azure-cosmos-spark_3-1_2-12/4.5.2/jar)

 The getting started guide is based on PySpark however you can use the equivalent scala version as well, and you can run the following code snippet in an Azure Databricks PySpark notebook.